Posted/Effective: December 5, 2023

-6.2 Sole Remedy.
-With the exception of termination pursuant to Section 12.2 below where applicable, this Article 6 provides Customer's sole and exclusive remedy for any failure of the Service to perform as expected or required, even if such remedy fails of its essential purpose.
+6.02 Sole Remedy.
+With the exception of termination pursuant to Section 12.02 below where applicable, this Section 6 provides Customer's sole and exclusive remedy for any failure of the Service to perform as expected or required, even if such remedy fails of its essential purpose.
+Company does not exclude, restrict or modify any liability that cannot be excluded, restricted or modified, or which cannot be excluded, restricted or modified by law except to a limited extent, as between Company and the Customer by law (including without limitation liability under the Australian Competition and Consumer Act 2010 (Cth)).
 The Extension may not be exchanged for refunds or other monetary amounts.

-6.3 Maintenance.
-Criteria shall exercise reasonable efforts to schedule Service upgrades and routine maintenance (collectively, "Maintenance") outside of Business Hours.
-Neither Maintenance nor events beyond Criteria's reasonable control will count toward Service Interruptions or breaches of Criteria's obligations, and neither will authorize an Extension or other remedy.
-(As used in the preceding sentence, "events beyond Criteria's reasonable control" include, without limitation, Force Majeure as defined in Section 13.6 below, failures of Internet backbone providers, and acts or omissions of third parties that are not Criteria's vendors or agents.)
-Criteria shall notify Customer of Maintenance as early as commercially reasonable via a posting on the Service.
+6.03 Maintenance.
+We will exercise reasonable efforts to schedule Service upgrades and routine maintenance (collectively, "Maintenance") outside of normal business hours.
+Neither Maintenance nor events beyond Company's reasonable control will count toward Service Interruptions or breaches of Company's obligations, and neither will authorize an Extension or other remedy.
+(As used in the preceding sentence, "events beyond Company's reasonable control" include, without limitation, Force Majeure as defined in Section 13.06, failures of Internet backbone providers, and acts or omissions of third parties that are not Company's vendors or agents.)
+We will notify Customer of Maintenance as early as commercially reasonable via a posting on the Service.

 7. Content & IP.

-7.1 Content.
-Customer recognizes and agrees that: (a) all tests, test items, and other content on the Service (other than Customer Data and TestMaker Content) is the property of Criteria or its licensors and protected by copyright, trademark, trade secret, and other intellectual property laws; and (b) Customer does not acquire any right, title, or interest in or to any such content.
-Customer hereby authorizes Criteria to use TestMaker Content to provide the Service to Customer.
+7.01 Company IP.
+Customer recognizes and agrees that: (a) Company Content and Company IP is the property of Company or its licensors and protected by IP laws; and (b) Customer does not acquire any right, title, or interest in or to the Company Content, Company IP or Company Confidential Information.

-7.4 Ownership of the Service.
-Criteria retains all right, title, and interest in and to the Service, Test Response Data, and Optional Data, including, without limitation, all software used in the Service (other than Customer's logos as applicable).
-This Agreement does not grant Customer any intellectual property rights in or to the Service or any of its components.
+7.04 Ownership of the Service.
+We retain all right, title, and interest in and to the Service, Test Response Data, and Optional Data, including, without limitation, all software used in the Service (other than Customer's logos as applicable).
+This Agreement does not grant Customer any IP rights in or to the Service or any of its components.
 Without limiting the generality of the foregoing, this Agreement does not grant Customer a software or trademark license.

-8.1 AUP.
-Customer shall comply with the AUP.
-In the event of Customer's material breach of the AUP, including without limitation copyright infringement and Employee Users' violations, Criteria may suspend or terminate Customer's access to the Service, in addition to such other remedies as Criteria may have.
-Neither this Agreement nor the AUP requires that Criteria take any action against Customer or any User or other third party for violating the AUP, but Criteria is free to take any such action it sees fit.
+8.01 AUP.
+Customer will comply with the AUP.
+If Customer or any of its Authorized Users materially violate the AUP, we may suspend or terminate Customer's access to the Service, in addition to relying on any other remedies.
+Neither this Agreement nor the AUP requires that Company take any action against Customer or any Authorized User or other third party for violating the AUP, but we may take any such action we see fit.

 9. Representations & Warranties.

-(a) it has accurately identified itself and has not provided any inaccurate information about itself to the Service, and it will update all such information to maintain accuracy;
+(a) it has accurately identified itself, has not provided any inaccurate information about itself to the Service, and it will update all such information to maintain accuracy;

 (b) it is a corporation, the sole proprietorship of an individual 18 years or older, or another entity authorized to do business pursuant to applicable law;